 Like many others who choose to take the leap of faith and travel around the world, it ultimately came down to one thing – regret.
 In 5, 10, 20, 30 years, what would we regret more?
 Playing it safe and joining the million of others in the rat race?
 Or taking a risk and doing what it was we really wanted to do?
 When we thought about it in those terms, the decision became easy.

-And now, 6 years after making that decision to go, I can honestly say it was the best decision of our young lives.
+And now, a decade after making that decision in 2007, I can honestly say it was the best decision of our young lives.
 And thinking about our Why? made us feel more at ease with that decision and confident that we were doing what was right for our us.
 Though many thought we were crazy, we knew that this is what we were supposed to do.

 Examples of “Why”